AdobeDocs/campaign.en/help/automation/workflow/web-analytics.md

 The workflows detailed below are installed with the **Web Analytics connectors** module by default.
-For more on this module, refer to this  .

 <table>
  <tbody>